Tour start → end dates | Price | Enquire |

 Day 11

-Lake Mburo, Uganda
+Lake Bunyonyi – Lake Mburo, Uganda

 After leaving Lake Bunyonyi, we travel to Lake Mburo, another beautiful body of water in Uganda.
 There are rolling hills, open grasslands, and patches of woodland around Lake Mburo, which is located in the Ankole sub-region of Uganda near the town of Mbarara.
 Birdwatchers will find Lake Mburo National Park to be a paradise with over 350 species of birds recorded.
 Numerous bird species, including the rare and oddly looking shoebill stork, thrive in the diverse ecosystems of the park, which include acacia woodlands, savannahs, and wetlands.

-Accommodation: Two Per Room: Leopard Rest
+Accommodation: Camp Leopard Rest Camp

 Route: Lake Bunyonyi to Mburo